Skip to main content

 Dental Implants

-Surgery is necessary to prepare the area for an implant and place the implant in the mouth.
-Following the procedure, a period of time is required for the implant to take hold and for bone tissue to build up and anchor the device.
-In some cases, metal posts are inserted into the implant during a follow-up procedure to connect the tooth.
+Surgery is required to prepare the area and place the implant in the mouth.
+To ensure patient comfort, anesthesia is administered during the procedure, and antibiotics may be prescribed to prevent infection during the healing process.
+After dental implant surgery, a recovery period is necessary for the implant to integrate with the bone tissue and securely anchor itself.
+In some cases, metal posts are inserted during a follow-up procedure to connect the artificial tooth.

 Contact Us